graphql/graphql-spec/spec/Section 6 -- Execution.md

   * Return {coercedValues}.

-Note: Variable values are not coerced because they are expected to be coerced before executing the operation in {CoerceVariableValues()}, and valid queries must only allow usage of variables of appropriate types.
+Note: Variable values are not coerced because they are expected to be coerced before executing the operation in {CoerceVariableValues()}, and valid operations must only allow usage of variables of appropriate types.